icukovic/gingerbill.org-source/content/odin/spec.md

 This is a reference manual for the Odin programming language.

 Odin is a general-purpose language designed for systems programming.
-It is a strongly typed language with manual memory managment.
+It is a strongly typed language with manual memory management.
 Programs are constructed from _packages_.

 ## Notation